msternbach/NFL-Defensive-Schemes-Analysis/README.md

 for all games when cover 2 was called greater than 30% of the time.
 By doing this I could see whether or not the output by quarterbacks in those games were higher, lower, or the same as their average output across all games.
 If there was a big performance difference in those games versus their average I would make a note of it and say they were worse against that defensive scheme (the scheme being running cover 2 more than 30%).

+In Tableau, I visualized the SQL code with a dashboard containing 3 charts.
+The chart on the top of the dashboard compares the average stats of selected players accross different coverages.
+The one on the bottom left shows how often each coverage was called on average against each quarterback.
+The one on the bottom right shows individual player stats for every game over the past two seasons, and the percentile the selected coverage was run in those games.
+The dashboard is interactive.
+You can choose stat type, coverage type, and which players you want to see on the visualization.
+I encourage you to play around with the dashboard and look at it in fullscreen as it shows the best view.

 There were a few limitations of the project that should be considered.
 One was that I could only get defensive coverage data from the past two seasons.
 It would’ve been preferable to have data for more seasons, but I had to work with what was available.
 Next, the biggest issue was that I would have much rather had play by play data instead